Nimmo was named MVP of the 2010 Under Armour All-American Game at Wrigley Field.

 “The arm strength, you can’t go out and long toss when it’s 30 below zero.
 So that is tough to keep your arm going.
 But I haven’t known any different.
 So I don’t know if they’re making it out to be more than they should be.
 I just know that this is the path that I took.
 This is the path that I was given.
 And I’ve tried to make the most of it.”

-The nitty-gritty of the draft gets underway Tuesday, but the Mets had two picks Monday night.
+The Mets had two picks on the first night of the draft.
 They took Nimmo 13th overall, then Oklahoma prep right-hander Michael Fulmer with the 44th overall pick, as compensation for losing Pedro Feliciano as a free agent to the Yankees.
 That the Mets went with two high school players, rather than go the college route given the immediate needs at the major league level, demonstrated a lot about the organization’s long-haul approach.

 “I think it really says two things,” said VP Paul DePodesta, the former Los Angeles Dodgers GM, who is overseeing the draft.
 “I think the first is that we’re looking for impact. … We are looking for guys, not ones who can just get here, but who can get here and make a difference, because that’s the way we’re going to win 95 games, 100 games.
 We’re going to need guys who can come in here and make an impact.
 That’s certainly one part of it.
 The other part is this is a long-term plan.
 We’re not necessarily looking for quick fixes.
 We hopefully plan on being here for a while.
 We’re really trying to do this right.
 Sometimes that does take a while.
 We’re not going to take a guy just because he might be the quickest mover to the big leagues.”